akshaygopalkr/vla-plus/README.md

 ## 📆 Updates

-- **September 28, 2025**: Created the repository and released the OpenVLA+ HuggingFace model!
+[comment]- **September 28, 2025**: Created the repository and released the OpenVLA+ HuggingFace model!
 Check it out [here](https://huggingface.co/shrg7/openvla-7b).
 Training and code to be released soon.
 ## 🧠 Method
 ![Method](figures/figure_method_2.png)